nangkyeong/prj_COMPATH/README.md

 2. Log Collection
 3. Log ETL with Spark Streaming

-## Spring MVC Pattern
+## Spring DI, AOP

 There are two controller classes, for mypage and Sbook controllers.
+Those are programmed to experience DI feature of Spring.
+Also, you can check logging codes with @Around annotation.

 1. Mypage
     In this page, you can see lists of news, companies, recruit posts, other users' Sbooks.